-The lack of staff further exacerbates these issues, as P2 explains that ``[...] they used to have the driver and conductor or conductress, and when you went on the bus the conductor or conductress [help] you get to a seat.
+Lack of staff is also discussed; P2 explains ``[...] they used to have the driver and conductor or conductress, and when you went on the bus the conductor or conductress [help] you get to a seat.
 But now they're all one man, just a driver, so [it's] very difficult [to] find the seat without somebody helping.''
-Additionally, P2 describes that inadequate services, frequent delays and shifting routes due to construction are common concerns, as information is poorly communicated.
+They describe that inadequate services, frequent delays and shifting routes are common and poorly communicated.

-For the theme of \textit{Technology Readiness and Confidence}, pre-analysis assumptions include potential technology unfamiliarity, but participants describe varying usage degrees, with the identified sub-themes \textit{Technological Familiarity}, and \textit{Adoption Readiness}.
+For \textit{Technology Readiness and Confidence}, pre-analysis assumptions include potential technology unfamiliarity, but participants describe varying usage degrees, with identified sub-themes \textit{Technological Familiarity}, and \textit{Adoption Readiness}.
 P1 states ``I've used various types of technology ...
 I've used standalone GPS apps where it tells you your location and guides [you] from A to B ...
 I've got one called BlindSquare, which is an app on a phone and that allows me to put in a postcode or an address.
 But I can walk the route without leaving my house ...
 Yeah, it definitely does help.''
 P2 exhibits openness to adoption, saying ``I suppose though over the years I've taken on various challenges, so if I had to I probably would.''
-Similarly, P1 reaffirm a willingness to integrate AI as ``I think I would still rely on my own sensory abilities to do things that the technology [...]
+Similarly, P1 reaffirms a willingness to integrate AI as ``I think I would still rely on my own sensory abilities to do things that the technology [...]
 I would say the technology would be a backup.''

-Beyond physical and digital barriers, participants also highlight significant \textit{Cognitive and Sensory Demands} which vary in nature, including the inaccessible presentation of information for visually impaired individuals, which increase sensory interdependence \citep{Schinazi2015}. \textit{Memory-Based Reliance} and \textit{Psychological Impact} are key sub-themes, and P1 expresses frustration with tracking apps, describing them as `top-heavy' and stating they ``[...] fail with [the] uniformity [of] how information is presented'', citing how inaccurate service schedules and poorly presented information lead to information overload.